Deploy an nginx app with LF-Edge's EVE on a Raspberry Pi 4 - Part 3

 them out first in order to understand what it might feel like working with EVE devices

-along with eden
+along with eden and adam

 If you have already gone through it, we will now actually take the QEMU stuff on an actual Edge Device i.e., Raspberry Pi 4 Model B